 Reviewing and assessing progress of diversity initiatives

-The TBR system includes six universities, 13 two-year colleges and 27 colleges of applied technology, providing programs to students across the state, country and world.
+The College System of Tennessee, Governed by the Tennessee Board of Regents (TBR), is Tennessee's largest higher education system, governing 40 post-secondary educational institutions with over 200 teaching locations.
+The TBR system includes 13 community colleges and 27 colleges of applied technology, and TN eCampus, providing programs to students across the state, country, and world.